shinhugh/base/readme.md

 is comprised of the following information:

 - **The identity of the caller**: This is the ID (UUID) of the user account that the authentication service has correlated with the client.
-This would be used by the service to allow reading of private data that is restricted to the owner user only.
+This would, for example, be used by the service to allow reading of private data that is restricted to the owner user only.
 - **The roles of the caller**: This is a bit-flag represented in plain decimal form.
 Each bit represents a different role; a 1 signifies that the caller possesses the role.
 Starting from the least significant bit (right to left), the current roles are as following: system (1 / `001`), user (2 / `010`), and admin (4 / `100`).
 Thus, a client that is both a user and an administrator would have 6 (`110`) as their role, whereas the system itself would operate with a 1 (`001`).
+More roles can be added as the application grows; the existing roles take up the least significant bits, so the addition of new roles does not affect the existing entries.
 - **The time that the authentication was confirmed**: This is the point in time that the user provided their credentials to verify their identity and generate the ID token that is currently being used.
 This is used by certain services to